Skater901/warcraft3-notification-bot/README.md

-# WC3Connect Notification Bot
+# WC3 Notification Bot

-This application can be used to poll for Warcraft 3 games hosted on WC3Connect, and send notifications about the games.
+This application can be used to poll for Warcraft 3 games hosted on WC3Connect, Battle.Net, and potentially other systems, and send notifications about the games.
 This application supports modules which can be developed for different systems to allow notifications to be sent to different systems.
 Currently supported systems are: